WallStreetMojo

 #6 – Going Concern Concept

-Going concern concept is an assumption that the business will be carried on an ongoing basis.
-Thus, the books of accounts for the entity are prepared such that the business will be carried on for years to come.
+Going concern concept assumes that the business will be carried out on an ongoing basis.
+Thus, the books of accounts for the entity are prepared such that the business will be carried on for years to come

 #7 – Cost Concept

-Cost concept states that any asset that the entity records shall be recorded at historical cost value, i.e., the acquisition cost of the asset.
+The cost concept states that any asset that the entity records shall be recorded at historical cost value, i.e., the asset's acquisition cost.

 #8 – Realization Concept